 How to care for wool items

 Wool is naturally antibacterial and stain resistant, which means it has the advantage of not needing to be washed too often.
 Simply airing your garment out between wears, and treating small stains by spot cleaning the soiled area with mild detergent, can be sufficient for many items.
 Of course, there are times when an item made from wool just has to be washed, especially Stitch & Story’s baby and kids collection.

 When washing any knitted or crochet item you should always refer to the yarn band for fiber content information and care instructions.
 On Stitch & Story’s yarn bands you’ll see symbols and instructions that indicate hand-wash only.
 Our recommendation is to always wash yarns by hand in order to keep your knit and crochet items looking better for longer.

 For example, Stitch & Story’s Chunky Wool is roving and therefore should only ever be washed by hand, as it is likely to felt in a washing machine.
 The Lil’ Merino however, can be washed on a cold (20ºC), delicate or wool machine cycle with little to no spin.**

-When choosing a detergent for washing your wool items, look for a mild laundry liquid specifically designed for delicate and wool fibres, ideally displaying the Woolmark symbol.
-Avoid powder detergents (the powder is unlikely to dissolve in cool water and will stick to the wool fibres) and capsules (the soluble packaging can damage the wool).
+When choosing a detergent for washing your wool items, look for a mild laundry liquid specifically designed for delicate and wool fibers, ideally displaying the Woolmark symbol.
+Avoid powder detergents (the powder is unlikely to dissolve in cool water and will stick to the wool fibers) and capsules (the soluble packaging can damage the wool).